capside/azure-mesos-pokemon/README.md

 ## Manage the cluster using the web IU

-* Stablish a ssh tunnel between your laptop and one master
+* Establsih an ssh tunnel between your laptop and one master

 ```bash
 set MASTER=%RESOURCE_GROUP%mgmt.westeurope.cloudapp.azure.com